What Are the Coping Behaviors of Complex PTSD?

 Managing symptoms and finding healthy coping methods is an important step in your healing journey.
 But only by resolving your trauma in a safe and supportive environment can you free yourself of its lasting effects.

-Contact us today to learn how you can heal your past and start living in the present, healthier and happier.
+Contact us today to learn how you can heal your past and evolve from survival mode.
+C-PTSD therapy can be your first step to a healthier and happier life.

 Kelley Alexander JD. is the co-director of The Sanctuary at Sedona and has worked over the last decade to develop its innovative Integrative Addiction Recovery Program that has helped hundreds of clients to be recovered from addiction and co-occurring disorders.
 Through her pioneering work, Kelley and her team at The Sanctuary also work with clients to overcome issues related to codependency, anxiety, depression, and PTSD.
 A JD and former practicing attorney, Kelley holds a BA in World Religions and has done graduate work in psychology.
 She is an ordained minister, certified shamanic breathwork facilitator, and a graduate of the Four Winds Healing The Light Body School, the premier energy medicine program founded by Alberto Villoldo.
 Kelley has also been a student of Dr. Joe Dispenza since 2009.
 She is a member of the Association for Comprehensive Energy Psychology and the Institute for Holistic Addiction Studies.
 She is a frequent lecturer at seminars and conferences throughout the United States.